 - If you want to cut back on your cook time, skip the casserole dish and opt for a flat rimmer baking dish or sheet tray.
 You may need to spread the black bean mix between two trays but since it is not as deep, the recipe will bake much faster.

 - Rather than use a large bowl to mix the ingredients together, simply toss everything directly into the casserole dish or baking dish, stir gently and put the entire dish right into the oven to bake.
 One less dish to wash!

 - Before you mix the black beans in with the other ingredients, drain them from the can and give them a good rinse.
 This will prevent the recipe from being too starchy while retaining the great taste and texture of the beans.

-- For a non-vegetarian option, mix in some seared ground beef into the casserole (about one cup to 2 cups of cooked beef will do!).
+- For another option, mix in some seared ground beef into the casserole (about one cup to 2 cups of cooked beef will do!).
 The baking time and other ingredients will remain the same however you will get much more out of the recipe and it will serve about 8 people rather than just 6.